WorcesterSociety/HomeworkTemplate/README.md

 computer science related purposes.
 It imports a number of fundamental packages, and provides some basic structure to the document beyond the `article` class.

+### Getting Started ###

+To get started, clone this repository anywhere and run `./init.sh name`.
+This script will remove all of the repository artifacts excluding the template, and rename `example.tex` to `name.tex`.

 ### Requirements ###

 To use this template with syntax highlighting, you must have [pygments](http://pygments.org)